-MBA Career & Professional Development supports students by helping them define their career vision and equipping them with the tools and knowledge they need to achieve success.
+Career & Professional Development supports students by helping them define their career vision and equipping them with the tools and knowledge they need to achieve success.
 From self-assessment to lifelong networking, we work with you to realize your leadership potential.
-Through a variety of tools, workshops, events, and other resources, we help you discover the career path best suited to your personal fulfillment and to your contribution to the greater good.
+Through a variety of tools, workshops, events, and other resources, we help you discover the career path best suited to your personal fulfillment and allows you to make a difference in the world.

 One-on-one career coaching

 Throughout your MBA Program experience, more than 50 trained career coaches are available to work one-on-one with you along every step of your career trajectory from initial self-assessment through the job search and beyond.
-Experienced business professionals, our coaches can help you as you craft your resume and cover letters, create and execute a search strategy, prepare for interviews and offer negotiations, and improve your networking techniques.
+Our coaches are experienced business professionals who can help you as you craft your resume and cover letters, create and execute a search strategy, prepare for interviews and offer negotiations, and improve your networking techniques.

 Career development programs and workshops

-HBS's formal recruitment period for first-year students is preceded by a series of on-campus programs and panels that will help you establish a fundamental understanding of various sectors – including industry overviews, areas of opportunity and how to successfully navigate a job search.
-You may wish to forgo on-campus recruiting to pursue working at a start-up or to found your own venture.
-We also have programming to help you through this particular career path.
-Through informative sessions with MBA Career & Professional Development staff, career coaches, alumni and company representatives, our programs can help you make more educated decisions about potential career paths.
+On-campus recruiting for first-year students is preceded by a series of programs and panels that will help you establish a fundamental understanding of various sectors – including industry overviews, areas of opportunity and how to successfully navigate a job search.
+If you wish to pursue working at a start-up or to found your own venture, we also have programming to help you through this particular career path.
+Through these sessions with Career & Professional Development staff, career coaches, alumni and company representatives, our programs can help you make more educated decisions about potential career paths.

 In addition, we offer a suite of workshops and events to develop students' skills in areas such as networking, interviewing, resume and cover letter writing, and negotiations.
-Additionally, most HBS student clubs offer career-related events such as conferences, treks, and career fairs.
-Career related club events are an important part of your career education and will greatly inform the choices that you make.
+Most HBS student clubs also offer career-related events such as conferences, treks, and career fairs.

-MBA CPD hosts a vast number of companies on campus each year for interviews, presentations, and networking events.
-In your first year, Company Information Days kicks off recruiting with a series of presentations and networking with recruiters and alumni across a number of industries.
-For both summer internships and full-time recruiting we also host hundreds of companies that choose to recruit on campus.
+CPD hosts a vast number of companies on campus each year for interviews, presentations, and networking events.
+In your first year, Company Information Days kicks off recruiting with a series of presentations and networking opportunities with recruiters and alumni across a number of industries.
+For both summer internship and full-time recruiting CPD also hosts hundreds of company presentations and events for organizatons that choose to recruit on campus.

 Baker Library | Bloomberg Center career resources